crescent-network/crescent/x/liquidity/spec/01_concepts.md

 Liquidity pools locate limit orders on each tick with order amount which is calculated from its AMM equations.

-Read more about liquidity pool at [Liquidity pool white paper](/docs/whitepapers/liquidity/pool.md).
+Read more about liquidity pool in the [Liquidity pool white paper](../../../docs/whitepapers/liquidity/pool.md).

 ## Constant Product Model (CPM)